acquaithemes/acquiaMozart/README.md

 acquiaMozart
 ============

-A Drag and Drop Backend Page Builder module for Drupal.
+A Drag and Drop Backend Page Builder module for Drupal by http://acquiathemes.com.